Echoes from the Cloister, 1969

 |

-Notes on the rationale for this film
+Notes on the rationale

-The lecture.
-Shortly after arriving in Minnesota to teach at the Minneapolis College
+Shortly after arriving in Minnesota to

-lecture series featuring the work of the monks at St. John's Abbey.
+television presentations featuring the work of the monks at St. John's Abbey.
 My

 microfilm collection of medieval manuscripts located in the Hill